Rytis-J/Dexcom-Follow/README.md

 # Logging in
 In order for the code to function properly, you must

-Usage.
+# Usage
 There are 2 modes you can choose from:
 ![Screenshot 2022-04-20 154224](https://user-images.githubusercontent.com/72869230/164232805-6f5cacfa-3fc5-45c3-b609-2773194b6c24.png)